 What countries are blocked on Polymarket?

 Polymarket blocks OFAC-sanctioned jurisdictions such as Russia, Iran, North Korea, Cuba, Syria, Belarus, Venezuela, and Myanmar.
-It is also restricted in several European countries including France, Belgium, Switzerland, Poland, Portugal, Hungary, Italy, and Ukraine, plus Singapore.
+It is also restricted in several European countries including France, Belgium, Switzerland, Poland, Portugal, Hungary, Italy, Germany, the Netherlands, and Ukraine, plus Singapore.

 Is Polymarket banned in Europe?

 Polymarket is not banned across all of Europe, but it is restricted in multiple countries.
-France, Belgium, Switzerland, Poland, Portugal, Hungary, Italy, and Ukraine have implemented enforcement actions such as ISP blocks, blacklists, or geo-restrictions.
+France, Belgium, Switzerland, Poland, Portugal, Hungary, Italy, Germany, the Netherlands, and Ukraine have implemented enforcement actions such as ISP blocks, blacklists, or geo-restrictions.

 Is Polymarket accessible in the United States in 2026?

 Yes.
-Polymarket returned to the U.S. market after federal approval in late 2025, but access remains limited and depends on state-level enforcement.
+Polymarket returned to the U.S. market after federal approval in late 2025, and the onboarding waitlist was removed in May 2026.
+Access still depends on state-level enforcement.
 Availability can vary based on where you live.

 Which U.S. states have restricted Polymarket?

-As of February 2026, Polymarket faces active enforcement actions in Nevada and Tennessee.
-Massachusetts has also created a major legal precedent through the Kalshi case, which could influence restrictions in other states.
+As of July 2026, Polymarket faces active enforcement actions or litigation in Nevada, Tennessee, and Michigan, with Nevada currently operating under a preliminary injunction.
+Massachusetts has also created a major legal precedent through the Kalshi case, which continues to influence restrictions in other states.

 Can I use a VPN to access Polymarket in a restricted country?